 Can I finance medical equipment and still take the deduction?

 YES, and it’s often a great option.
 Capital Leases and Equipment Finance Agreements qualify for the Section 179 deduction.
-This means you can make minimal payments in 2019 for your new equipment and still write off up to $1 million of the purchase price.
+This means it’s an ideal time to invest in technology from CuraMedix, with this offer which expires December 31, 2020, consider this:

 NOTE: Your finance payments may be less than the deduction amount, which potentially creates a profit when you finance the purchase!